JennEYoon/DeFi-ml/README.md

  * June 2020 - rename "master" to "main" default branch.
  * 9/12/2021 -- rename repo DeFi-SEC for decentralized finance.
  * 10/26/2021 -- rename repo DeFi-ml for decentralized finance and machine learning.
- * New direction is to combine Python machine learning with decentralized finance.
+ * New direction is to combine Python machine learning with block chain and cryptocurrency.